Risk Bounds for CART Classifiers under a Margin Condition: Classification with CART

 where $\eta(x)$ is the conditional expectation of $Y$ given $X=x$, that is

-As $\P$ is unknown, the goal is to construct from the sample $\Ll=\{(X_1,Y_1),\ldots,(X_N,Y_N)\}$ a classifier $\ef$ that is as close as possible to $f^*$ in the following sense: since $f^*$ minimizes the misclassification rate, $\ef$ will be chosen in such a way that its misclassification rate is as close as possible to the misclassification rate of $f^*$, i.e. in such a way that the expected loss
+and $\1$ denotes the indicator function.
+As $\P$ is unknown, the goal is to construct from the sample $\{(X_1,Y_1),\ldots,(X_N,Y_N)\}$ a classifier $\ef$ that is as close as possible to $f^*$ in the following sense: since $f^*$ minimizes the misclassification rate, $\ef$ will be chosen in such a way that its misclassification rate is as close as possible to the misclassification rate of $f^*$, i.e. in such a way that the loss

 is as small as possible.
-Then, the quality of $\ef$ will be measured by its risk, i.e. the expectation with respect to the $\Ll$-sample distribution
+Then, the quality of $\ef$ will be measured by its risk, i.e, the expectation with respect to the sample distribution